After EU poll disaster, Britain's main parties gird for no-deal Brexit battle

 But what is clear from a vote which many used as a protest is that Brexit - which forced Prime Minister Theresa May to say she will resign on June 7 after failing to deliver Britain’s departure - risks shattering the election prospects of both the main parties.

-Former foreign minister Boris Johnson, the favourite to replace May as party leader and prime minister, said the election message was “if we go on like this, we will be fired”.
+Former foreign minister Boris Johnson, the favorite to replace May as party leader and prime minister, said the election message was “if we go on like this, we will be fired”.

 “We can and must deliver.
 No one sensible would aim exclusively for a no-deal outcome.
 No one responsible would take no-deal off the table,” Johnson, who was also London mayor, said in his regular column in the Telegraph newspaper.